benjaleivas/benjaleivas/README.md

 ### Hello there!
 I'm Benjamin 👋

-* :books: I hold an MS in Computational Analysis and Public Policy from the University of Chicago, along with both MS and BA degrees in Economics.
+* :books: I hold an MS in Computational Analysis and Public Policy from the University of Chicago, along with an MS and BA in Economics.
-* :briefcase: Currently, I work as a senior research data analyst at Stanford Graduate School of Education’s Generative AI in Education Hub.
-Previously, I interned as a machine learning data scientist at UChicago’s MiiE Lab developing AI-powered data pipelines for school textbook analysis, and at the Chilean Antitrust Agency researching market efficiency and competition in education, healthcare, energy, and public procurement sectors.
+* :briefcase: I work as a senior research data analyst at Stanford Graduate School of Education’s Generative AI in Education Hub.
+Previously, I interned at UChicago’s MiiE Lab developing AI-powered data pipelines for school textbook analysis, and worked as an economist at the Chilean Antitrust Agency researching market efficiency and competition in education, healthcare, energy, and public procurement sectors.
 * :mailbox: You can reach me at bleivas@stanford.edu.

 <!--